uvdl/yocto-ornl/README.md

 #### `linuxsystembuilder.ornl.gov`

 This Cades VM is setup as a build resource.
-It has an NVMe disk mounted at `/ephemeral`, so your build commands will need:
+It has an NVMe disk mounted at `/ephemeral`, so your EPHEMERAL environment variable will need to be set as: `export EPHEMERAL=/ephemeral`

 <pre>
-make EPHEMERAL=/ephemeral HOST=192.168.0.1 NETMASK=24 swu
+make HOST=192.168.0.1 NETMASK=24 swu
 </pre>

 ## Manual Step-by-Step Method